Principles-of-Biostatistics/3rd-Edition/README.md

 Folder details:

 * __Files for Further Applications__: contains all data files (`.dta` files) and code needed for the Further Applications sections throughout the book.
-Data files are available in the `Data` folder, R code is available in the `R Code` folder, and Stata code is available in the `Stata Code` folder.
+Data files are available in the `Data for Further Applications` folder, R code is available in the `R Code` folder, and Stata code is available in the `Stata Code` folder.

 * __Data for Review Exercises__: contains all data files needed for the Review Exercises throughout the book.
 Each data file is a Stata data file (`.dta`).
 There is also a spreadsheet with details about each data file, and which chapter(s) use the dataset.